bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 |Nominator  |Nominates a validator through which to proxy-stake.         |Yes         |In theory|
 |Fishermen  |Monitor the network for misdeeds like equivocation or illegal randomness.|Yes|Yes|

 Validators can be fishermen, which makes fishermen optional.
-Nominators are _theoretically_ unnecessary, i.e. the network would work fine without them if the validators had enough self-stake to keep themselves in the validator pool.
+Nominators are _theoretically_ unnecessary, i.e. the network would work fine without them if the validators had enough self-stake to keep themselves in the validator pool, but the relay chain will almost certainly have them in practice..

 ## Inflation